Being Your Own General Contractor

 By Lauren Busser, Direct from the Designers Contributing Writer

 If you are patient, you have an interest in construction, and you really like doing things yourself you might want to consider being your own contractor.
 The job will involve managing people, finances, and general good sense along with a willingness to ask questions.
-Remember, if you decide to take on the title of contractor, you should be prepared for some snags along the way but it is the best way to get what you want.
+If you decide to take on the title of contractor, you should be prepared for some snags along the way but it is the best way to get what you want.

-This 1,768 square foot single-story craftsman house plan won first place in the ENERGY STAR Design Competition for its sustainable design, open floor plan and high end amenities.
+This 1,768 square foot single-story craftsman house plan won first place in the ENERGY STAR® Design Competition for its sustainable design, open floor plan and high end amenities.

 The Job Description

 Since you are supervising the building of your home, one of your key responsibilities will be selecting and hiring all of the subcontractors.
-You alone will need to supervise and be sure that all the subs are doing their jobs correctly an on-time.
+You alone will need to supervise and be sure that all the subcontractors are doing their jobs correctly an on-time.
 Your list will include carpenters, plumbers, electricians, and other tradespeople who will translate your plans and ideas into brick, mortar and wood.

 Simple one-story ranch house plans are the perfect floor plan for consumers looking to act as their own contractor.

 When you act as your own contractor you need a builder’s risk or fire policy.
 Prices tend to vary little within states because they tend to be closely regulated.
 To acquire this you can check with the agent who handles your homeowner’s insurance (which you’ll also need) to file the necessary paperwork.
-When you are arranging for insurance, you’ll need it to be effective the moment the first materials arrive or the first workers set foot on your site, whichever is first.
+When you are arranging for insurance, keep in mind that you’ll need it to be effective the moment the first materials arrive or the first workers set foot on your site, whichever is first.